 One investment strategist intuitively grasped the situation when he recently told The New York Times: “Normally markets are driven by fear and greed.
 Now it’s fear and fear.”
 In other words, instead of a rhythm of testosterone alternating with cortisol, it’s been cortisol and more cortisol for weeks.

 John M. Coates, a former trader who is now a senior research fellow in neuroscience and finance at the University of Cambridge, and a colleague, Joseph Herbert, laid it all out in the study, published in the Proceedings of the National Academy of Sciences.
-Measuring steroid levels of traders in the City of London, they demonstrated that successful traders were heavily influenced during market booms by a positive feedback loop fueled by increased levels of testosterone.
+Measuring steroid levels of traders in the City of London, they demonstrated that successful traders were heavily influenced during market booms by a positive feedback loop fueled by increased levels of testosterone."Testosterone doesn’t create bubbles, but it exaggerates them.
+It’s possible that bubbles are a male phenomenon."

 It’s akin, Dr. Coates says, to the “winner’s effect” among male athletes, in which successive victories push testosterone levels higher and higher, giving the winner an advantage — until he begins to misjudge risk and take stupid chances.
 “Testosterone doesn’t create bubbles, but it exaggerates them,” Dr. Coates said.
 “It’s possible that bubbles are a male phenomenon.”